Étoile, Paris Opera Ballet

 Head of ballet department at Royal Swedish Ballet School (Stockholm)

-Classical coach for girls, for the first Prix de Lausanne Summer Intensive (European Preselection) from July 8th to 13th, 2019, in Lausanne.
+Classical coach for the Prix de Lausanne Summer Intensive in 2019 & 2020

 3ème symphonie de Malher, choreographer J. Neumeier ©Laurent Paillier